 Founder of Delphi Management

 “The market is more reasonably priced” than it was through much of 2018, says Black.
 Still stocks could face further, steep declines if the trade war with China drags on, disrupting U.S. companies’ supply chains and crimping profits.

-Brown says mutual fund investors should look at small- and mid-cap stock index funds.
+Black says mutual fund investors should look at small- and mid-cap stock index funds.
 Value stocks have lagged over the past decade, as investors became more and more enamored with superstar companies like big tech names.
 As a result overlooked value stocks are comparatively cheap.
 For example, price-to-earnings for the iShares S&P 500 Growth ETF is at 25.5, compared to just 15.7 for the iShares S&P 500 Value ETF.